-The words you speak to yourself each day become, of course, the beliefs you color your experiences with.
-A belief is just a thought you keep thinking.
 The best way to deactivate a negative thought is by activating a new positive thought, over and over again, habitually and earnestly.
-So, when you need a respite from stress, turn to these positive affirmations for stress relief, and start manifesting more joy.
+When you need a respite from stress, turn to these positive affirmations for stress relief, and start manifesting more joy.

 “We are born in one day.
 We die in one day.
 We can change in one day.
 We can fall in love in one day.
 Anything can happen in one day.”
 Gayle Forman